adilsonchacon/invoker/README.md

 ## First example

 Let's take a look at the most general function: _CallMethod_.
-It return an slice of _reflect.Value_ so you need to convert to the right type, as you can see in the example below.
+It returns an slice of _reflect.Value_ so you need to convert to the right type, as you can see in the example below.

 ```go
 package main